 - 1.4.
-The site comprises a detached two-storey house which is in a residential area in Northwood, London.
+The site comprises a detached house in a residential area in Northwood, London.
 The property has a maintained garden with mature trees. - 1.5.
-The property is adjoined on all sides by similar properties with maintained gardens with mature trees. - 1.6.
+The property is adjoined on all sides by similar detached properties with maintained /mature gardens. - 1.6.
 The environs are predominately residential with a mix of medium/large properties.
-The wider landscape includes woodland.
+The wider landscape includes farmland and woodlands.